-The tallest structure in Piraeus, and second tallest building in Greece, Piraeus Tower has received a dynamic facade refurbishment.
+Standing 84m high, the tallest structure on the port of Piraeus and the second tallest building in Greece underwent a dynamic facade refurbishment.

 2024 Council on Tall Buildings and Urban Habitat Awards — Facade Award of Excellence